babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 Over the years, we've had many issues raised in our repo about what to do with the Stage presets: [#4914](https://github.com/babel/babel/issues/4914), [#4955](https://github.com/babel/babel/issues/4955), [#7770](https://github.com/babel/babel/issues/7770)

-I even wrote in an older post about the release of 7.0 that said we *weren't* [removing them](https://babeljs.io/blog/2017/12/27/nearing-the-7.0-release) 😅.
+I even wrote in an older post about the release of Babel 7.0 that said we *weren't* [removing them](https://babeljs.io/blog/2017/12/27/nearing-the-7.0-release) 😅.

 Ultimately, we decided that keeping the Stage presets would lead to some issues for Babel itself:

 - It was a common issue to ask something like: ["What presets(s) are needed to use async functions?"](https://github.com/babel/babel/issues/2948).
-It was difficult for people to know exactly what "stage-0" meant, and few people would look at its `package.json` or source.
+It was difficult for people to know exactly what `stage-0` meant, and few people would look at its `package.json` or source.
 - Removing a plugin in Stage 3 is actually a breaking change.
 This issue is exacerbated when you are trying to use `@babel/preset-env` to not compile a natively supported proposal.

 ### BabelScript

-[TC39](https://tc39.github.io/process-document/) urges caution when using Stage 2-or below proposals, as it might result in inadvertant pressure from the community to keep the implementation as-is instead of improving/changing it for fear of breaking existing code or fragmentation (ex: using a different symbol like `#` for decorators instead of `@`).
+[TC39](https://tc39.github.io/process-document/) urges caution when using Stage 2-or below proposals, as it might result in inadvertant pressure from the community to keep the implementation as-is instead of improving/changing it for fear of breaking existing code or fragmentation (for example, using a different symbol like `#` for decorators instead of `@`).

-People joke that developers that use Babel are using "BabelScript" instead of JavaScript, that somehow once a Babel plugin is made for it, it must be "fixed" or in the language already (not true).
-For some, the first question that people think of when they see a new syntax or idea (Stage -1 😂) they immediately ask whether there's a Babel plugin for it.
+People joke that developers that use Babel are using "BabelScript" instead of JavaScript, implying that somehow once a Babel plugin is made for a certain feature, that must mean it’s "fixed" or officially part of the language already (which is not true).
+For some, the first question that people think of when they see a new syntax or idea (Stage -1 😂) is whether there's a Babel plugin for it.

 Having presets for proposals so early in the process may imply to people that these proposals are guaranteed to move forward or have a stable implementation.

 ### Setting Expectations

-After compilers like Babel made it normal for people to write ES2015, it was natural for developers to want to try out even newer and more experimental "features".
+After compilers like Babel made it common practice for people to write ES2015, it was natural for developers to want to try out even newer and more experimental "features".
 The way this worked in Babel was to use the `stage` flag in previous versions or the `stage-x` presets.

 Being the most convenient way of opting into any new feature, it quickly became the default for people when configuring Babel (even though in Babel v6 it moved to not doing anything by default, which caused lots of complaints).